 The basics of starting a medical delivery service

 There are hundreds of steps you need to take to start any new business, from picking a business name, printing business cards, building a social media presence, and creating a business plan.

-But for this post, we focus less on the generic business to-do items you’ll need to cross off, and more on providing tips specific to medical delivery.
+But for this post, we focus less on the generic business to-do items you'll need to cross off and more on giving you tips specific to medical delivery.
 What follows is some advice on regulations, clientele, and hiring for a medical delivery business.

 When you're running a medical courier service, you're dealing with medical items.
 This means oxygen tanks, medical samples (such as vials of blood and other biological material), hypodermic needles, and other sensitive materials.

 What happens if one of your courier drivers drops a piece of equipment?
-What happens if the cargo isn’t stored at the appropriate temperature?
+What happens if the cargo isn't stored at the appropriate temperature?
 How often do you need to check oxygen levels?
-What do you do with documents that have your customers name along with their medically sensitive information?
+What do you do with documents with your customer's name and their medically sensitive information?